h20180142/G547/Project_Servomotor_libusb_ioctl/readme.md

 ->Summary:
 The main aim of this project is to control servo motor connected to ATmega8 using CLI.
 Servos are connected with three-wire-cables.
 A red and a black one for the power, and a yellow one for the signal.
 Power has to be between 4.8 and 6 volts, so the 5 volts from the USB-port is in the range.
 The angle of the servo is controlled with pulse width modulation (PWM).

-Two implementations were tested.
+Two implementations are tested here.
 One using libusb and another using ioctl.

 ->Schematic:
 ![alt text](https://github.com/h20180142/G547/blob/master/Project_Servomotor_libusb_ioctl/circuit%20schematic.png)